-An Extended Phase 1 Habitat Survey has been submitted with the application and the Powys Ecologist has been consulted on the development and has provided the above comments.
-A Habitat Regulations Assessment has been undertaken for the proposed development and the outcome concluded that there were no likely significant effects.
-No objection has been raised to the scheme; however, the inclusion of several conditions has been recommended to secure the recommendations identified in the Habitat Survey, and submission of a Landscaping and Management Plan, an External Lighting Design Scheme, and a detailed method statement for the realignment of the hedgerow.
+No objection has been raised by the Ecologist; however the inclusion of several conditions has been recommended to secure the recommendations identified in the Habitat Survey, and submission of a Landscaping and Management Plan, an External Lighting Design Scheme, and a detailed method statement for the realignment of the hedgerow.
 In terms of the landscaping plan it is noted that this is a reserved matter and, as such, these details will be considered at a later stage.
 It is, therefore, not necessary to condition the submission of a detailed landscaping scheme on this application.